-ETS has applied for a special permit asking PHMSA to approve ETS's use of DOT-113C120W tank cars as an appropriate package for the transportation of Methane, refrigerated liquid (LNG) by rail.
+ETS has applied for a special permit asking PHMSA to approve ETS's use of DOT-113C120W tank cars as an appropriate package for the transportation of Methane, refrigerated liquid (LNG) by rail tank car.
 ETS is a logistics company that provides transportation services to move LNG domestically and internationally.
 ETS intends to use the special permit to facilitate shipments to customers who are principally exporters of LNG to foreign markets.
 In most cases, ETS would expect that the ultimate end-users of this LNG will be foreign generators of power for residential, commercial and industrial purposes.
-Nevertheless, it is possible that there will be some domestic end-users of the LNG-most likely industrial users who would buy LNG from ETS's customers for direct use.
+Nevertheless, it is possible that there will be some domestic end-users of the LNG-most likely industrial users who would buy LNG from ETS's customers for direct use

 If the proposed special permit were issued to efficiently transport natural gas outside of a pipeline, the natural gas must first be liquefied, reducing its volume at ambient pressures by a ratio of more than 600 to 1 to maximize efficiency in transportation.
 In the liquefaction process, water and carbon dioxide, along with most hydrocarbons other than methane, are removed.
 The product is then cooled to -162 °C (-260 °F) where methane, the predominant component of natural gas, transitions from a vapor to a liquid state.
-LNG is colorless and odorless and will vaporize (i.e. return to a gaseous state) if released to the atmosphere.
-As described in more detail below, LNG is similar to other hazardous materials currently authorized to be transported by rail in DOT-113C120W tank cars, such as cryogenic liquid ethylene.
-Like LNG, ethylene is a flammable cryogenic material and has an established history of being transported safely.
+LNG is colorless and odorless and will vaporize (i.e., return to a gaseous state) if released to the atmosphere.
+As described in more detail below, LNG is like other hazardous materials currently authorized to be transported by rail in DOT-113C120W tank cars, such as Ethylene, refrigerated liquid.
+Like LNG, cryogenic ethylene is a flammable cryogenic material and has an established history of being transported by rail for over 50 years with very few incidents.

-Pursuant to 49 C.F.R. § 172.101, methane in a cryogenic form (otherwise known as LNG) may currently be transported from any origin to any destination by truck when in an approved package, like an International Organization for Standardization ("ISO") tank or an insulated cargo tank trailer (MC-338).
+Pursuant to 49 C.F.R. § 172.101, methane in a cryogenic form (otherwise known as LNG) may currently be transported from any origin to any destination in an approved package, like an ISO portable tank or a DOT specification cargo tank motor vehicle (MC-338).
 However, the DOT-113C120W tank cars that are the subject of the special permit application are not currently approved packaging for transporting LNG by rail.
 Recently, U.S. production of natural gas has increased dramatically, resulting in an opportunity to replace emissions-intensive energy options, such as coal, with cleaner-burning natural gas for power generation and transportation fuels.

 The U.S. Department of Energy (DOE) has acknowledged that natural gas production in the Appalachian region in particular "is expected to increase for decades to come."
 However, DOE also found that "options for natural gas producers and processors in the Marcellus/Utica region to move [natural gas liquids]," such as propane, "to other markets via pipeline remain limited, and a significant share of production moves by rail."
 Natural gas that cannot move to market via pipeline must be moved in liquid state (LNG) in MC-338 cargo tanks by truck or in ISO portable tanks via highway or by rail.
 Transporting LNG in ISO portable tanks by rail requires an approval from FRA.
-Issuance of a special permit that allows ETS to utilize DOT-113C120W tank cars for LNG transportation could provide advantages over transportation by truck and ISO tank to transport LNG for the reasons discussed below.
+Issuance of a special permit that allows ETS to utilize DOT-113C120W tank cars for LNG transportation could provide advantages over current transportation options for the reasons discussed below.